Category Archives: propaganda

 2 Comments

-Filed under accountability, australian media, authoritarian regimes, British imperialism, centre-periphery relations, Colombo and Its Spaces, communal relations, foreign policy, governance, historical interpretation, Indian Ocean politics, landscape wondrous, life stories, news fabrication, politIcal discourse, power politics, propaganda, Rajapaksa regime, slanted reportage, sri lankan society, taking the piss, vengeance, world events & processes
+Filed under accountability, centre-periphery relations, citizen journalism, Colombo and Its Spaces, cultural transmission, democratic measures, economic processes, education, female empowerment, governance, Left politics, life stories, performance, political demonstrations, politIcal discourse, power politics, Presidential elections, propaganda, Rajapaksa regime, self-reflexivity, sri lankan society, truth as casualty of war, violence of language, world events & processes

 Continue reading